ICouldCode/SypherEngine/README.md

-🎮 Sypher Engine – 2D Game Engine Built with LWJGL Sypher Engine is a custom-built 2D game engine developed from scratch using LWJGL (Lightweight Java Game Library).
-It blends the flexibility of Unity's component-based architecture with Godot-style live script editing, providing a lightweight but powerful foundation for developing 2D games in Java.

-✨ Features
-🧱 Component-Based Architecture
-Inspired by Unity, Sypher Engine uses a modular component system for building reusable and extensible game behavior.

-🖼️ Custom 2D Rendering Engine
-Built entirely on OpenGL through LWJGL, optimized for sprites, tiles, and 2D effects.

-🧠 Dynamic Script Loading
-Load and reload Java-based scripts at runtime, enabling live game logic updates without restarting the engine.

-📝 Embedded Script Editor
-Edit game scripts directly within the editor UI, similar to Godot—no need to switch to an external IDE.

-🧪 In Progress
-🔇 Audio System (Not Yet Implemented)
-Sound and music playback features are planned for a future release.

-💾 Dynamic Scene & Game Saving
-In development: serialization and saving/loading of scenes, game state, and project data.

-🎮 Play Mode / Editor Mode States
-Separating runtime and edit-time behaviors to allow toggling between in-editor testing and scene editing.

-📦 Texture Handling
-Efficient texture loading and management system with support for atlases and OpenGL texture binding.

-🧩 Scene and Entity Management
-Hierarchical scene system with full support for nested entities and runtime editing.

-🎨 Editor UX Enhancements
-Current tools are functional; visual inspectors, drag-and-drop scene editing, and live previews are in development.

-📦 Prefab and Asset System
-Planned for easy reuse and instantiation of game objects and assets.

-🛠️ Built With
-Java 17+

-LWJGL 3

-OpenGL (2D pipeline)

-Custom script manager

-(Planned) ImGui  for advanced editor tooling

-🚀 Getting Started
+# 🎮 Sypher Engine – 2D Game Engine Built with LWJGL

+Sypher Engine is a custom-built 2D game engine developed entirely from scratch using LWJGL (Lightweight Java Game Library).
+It combines the modularity and flexibility of Unity’s component-based architecture with the seamless live script editing experience inspired by Godot.

+Designed to provide a lightweight yet powerful foundation for creating 2D games in Java, Sypher Engine focuses on real-time iteration and ease of development.

+---

+## ✨ Features

+### 🧱 Component-Based Architecture
+Inspired by Unity, Sypher Engine uses a modular system to build reusable, extensible game behavior through components.

+### 🖼️ Custom 2D Rendering Engine
+A fully OpenGL-powered rendering pipeline optimized for sprites, tilemaps, and 2D visual effects.

+### 🧠 Dynamic Script Loading
+Java-based game logic scripts can be loaded and reloaded at runtime, enabling live updates without restarting the engine.

+### 📝 Embedded Script Editor
+Edit your game scripts directly inside the engine’s editor UI—no need to switch back and forth to external IDEs.

+---

+## 🧪 In Progress

+- 🔇 Audio System (Sound & music playback planned for upcoming releases)
+- 💾 Dynamic Scene & Game Saving (Serialization and state management underway)
+- 🎮 Play Mode / Editor Mode (Switch seamlessly between editing scenes and running the game)
+- 📦 Texture Handling (Efficient loading and management including atlases and OpenGL bindings)
+- 🧩 Scene & Entity Management (Hierarchical scene graph with nested entities and live editing)
+- 🎨 Editor UX Improvements (Visual inspectors, drag-and-drop scene editing, live previews in development)
+- 📦 Prefab & Asset System (Reusable game objects and asset management coming soon)

+---

+## 🛠️ Built With

+- Java 17+
+- LWJGL 3 (Lightweight Java Game Library)
+- OpenGL (2D rendering pipeline)
+- Custom Script Manager
+- (Planned) ImGui integration for advanced editor tools

+---

+## 🚀 Showcase

+Sypher Engine is a work-in-progress project showcasing a fresh approach to Java-based 2D game development with an emphasis on:

+- Developer productivity through live script editing
+- Lightweight core architecture with extensibility
+- Smooth workflow combining editor and play modes

+Explore the code, experiment with components, and follow along as this engine evolves into a robust platform for creating 2D games.

+---

+*Feel free to contribute ideas or improvements as the project progresses!*